michaelbrusegard/TS-full-stack-case/README.md

 - **Backend + Project setup**: ~3 hours work (5 hours total)
 - **Frontend**: 10+ hours work

-Spent around 2-3 hours with the project after the meeting.
+Spent around 2-3 hours with the project after the meeting + some time to deploy it to my server.

 ## Backend query task and N+1